 We are not going to overcomplicate this.
 Here is a little help!
 Right-click the scroll bar, then the Format Control menu.

 In the appearing Format Control window, we can set that by the moving of the scroll bar how big of a time interval we shall portray.

 The value of the current setting is 6.
 This value continually increases or decreases by the right or left movement of the scroll bar.

 The minimal value doesn’t need extra explanation, the maximum value is 83 and this is exactly how many rows our data table contains.
 For this example, we have portrayed an 83-day interval.

 The value of the Incremental Charged field is 1, so the scroll bar steps this many days when moved to the right or to the left.
 The Cell Link field points to the F1 cell.

 And this is what the Excel formula looks like that is responsible for the 10-day interval portrayal.

 When we click on the arrow on the right side of the scroll bar then the value of the F1 cell will increase by 1.
 It is true inversely: by clicking on the left side arrow the value of the F1 cell will decrease by 1.

-Let’s see some examples: if the value of the F1 cell is 6, than values between the 7th and 16th days will appear.
-If the value of the F1 cell is 0, than we will see the values of the first 10 days.
+Let’s see some examples: if the value of the F1 cell is 6, then values between the 7th and 16th days will appear.
+If the value of the F1 cell is 0, then we will see the values of the first 10 days.

 Have fun!
 We recommend you download the material for this article and with its help analyze the formulas and the operation of the chart!